Skip to content

 Prototype pass

-We design and build the decision-critical product surface, focusing on the interaction that must be believed.
+We design and build the decision-critical product surface — the interaction that has to be believed.

 4. 04